ryanwoodie/Condor.Club-FTR-IGC-Downloader/README.md

 Here are the steps for using:
 - Download [here](https://github.com/ryanwoodie/Condor.Club-FTR-IGC-Downloader/releases), or copy the AutoHotKey file above.
-- Required: Install [7-Zip](https://www.7-zip.org/download.html) and [CoFliCo](https://condorutill.fr/CoFliCo/CoFliCoV111.zip) tracker converter.
+- Required: Install [7-Zip](https://www.7-zip.org/download.html) and [CoFliCo](https://condorutill.fr/CoFliCo/CoFliCoV111.zip) FTR-to-IGC file converter.
 - Recommended: Install [ShowCondorIGC*](https://virtualsoaring.eu/download#:~:text=showcondorigc%202.62c%20for%20c2) for analysis.
 - Recommended: Go to your browser settings, search for downloads, and disable "Ask where to save each file before downloading".
 - Run Condor.Club FTR & IGC Downloader.
 On the first run, it will have some configuration steps to locate the files and folders it requires. **Important**: This tool uses your default web browser to download the files, so pick the folder where your web browser normally downloads files (especially if you disabled per-file save as per above step)